readium/readium-css/readiumCSS/2-defaults/ReadMe.md

 # Defaults

-Defaults is currently made of 3 stylesheets:
+Defaults is currently made of 4 stylesheets:

 - 1 base stylesheet for all ebooks;
 - 1 default stylesheet for unstyled ebooks;
-- 1 stylesheet for user highlights and media overlays.
+- 1 stylesheet for user highlights and media overlays;

-Only the base stylesheet can be automatically added to HTML files.
+- 1 stylesheet to deal with the OS’ a11y modes.

+**Note:** The default stylesheet should not be appended if there are author styles in the EPUB file.

 ## Base